JeremyTallant/python-api-challenge/README.md

 By following these steps, you'll have the necessary API keys to successfully run and interact with the APIs used in this project.
 Remember to keep these keys confidential to protect your account and avoid unauthorized usage.
 ## Implementation
+In the implementation section, we'll delve into the specifics of how we utilized Python, various APIs, and geospatial analysis tools to methodically gather, process, and visualize weather data, culminating in the identification of ideal vacation destinations.